sinamps/bot-detection/README.md

+# Automated Identification of Social Media Bot using Deepfake Text Detection
 # bot-detection

 This repository contains the codes and the link to the data of our paper "Automatic Identification of Social Media Bots using Deepfake Text Detection" for reproducibility purposes.